 We periodically update this formula to enhance the calculated paid amount where that information is not provided in the Assignor data.
 Management believes this measure provides a useful baseline for potential recoveries, but it is not a measure of the total amount that may be recovered in respect of potentially recoverable Claims, which in turn may be influenced by any applicable potential statutory recoveries such as double damages or fines, as described below.
 This calculation accounts for an approximate 7% increase in the total Paid Amount.
-Where we have to extrapolate a Paid Amount to establish damages, the calculated amount may be contested by opposing parties.
+Where we have to extrapolate a Paid Amount to establish damages, the calculated amount may be contested by opposing parties;

-"Public Units" means units comprised of one share of Class A Common Stock and one-half of one Public Warrant issued in the IPO;
+"Public Units" means units comprised of one share of Class A Common Stock and one-half of one Public Warrant issued at the IPO;

-"Public Warrants" means warrants included in the Public Units issued in the IPO, each of which is exercisable for one share of Class A Common Stock, in accordance with its terms, as described in more detail in Note 3 Business Combination of this Form 10-Q;
+"Public Warrants" means warrants included in the Public Units issued in the IPO, each exercisable to purchase 1/25 of one share, post Reverse Stock Split, of Class A Common Stock (but only exercisable in lots of 25 to purchase whole shares), in accordance with its terms, as described in more detail in Note 3, Business Combination, of this Form 10-Q;

 "PVPRC" means the cumulative Paid Amount value of potentially recoverable Claims.
-We analyze our Claims portfolio and identify potentially recoverable Claims using Algorithms that comb through historical paid Claims data and search for potential recoveries.
+We use Algorithms to comb through historical paid Claims data and search for potential recoveries.
 The PVPRC is a measure of the Paid Amount in respect of those potentially recoverable Claims.
 In the limited instances where the data received from our Assignors lacks a paid value, the adjustment formula described in the definition of Paid Amount is applied and increases PVPRC by approximately 7%.
+As non-compliance with Section 111 reporting requirements is commonplace, responsible reporting entities (RRE) routinely fail to report their responsibility to make primary payments; for this reason, data matching is often required to determine which reporting entity is responsible to reimburse a given potentially recoverable Claim;

-"Recovery Proceeds" means, with respect to any Claim, any and all of the gross proceeds recovered, including compensation, interest, penalties, and fees which may be paid or payable with respect to such Claim (including any and all cash, securities, instruments or other property which may be paid or issued by defendants or third parties in litigation proceedings in satisfaction of such Claim).
+"Recovery Proceeds" means, with respect to any Claim, any and all gross proceeds recovered, including compensation, interest, penalties, and fees which may be paid or payable with respect to such Claim (including any and all cash, securities, instruments or other property which may be paid or issued by defendants or third parties in litigation proceedings in satisfaction of such Claim);